 The function returns #NUM! under these circumstances:

-- If array is empty
+- If the array is empty

 - If n <= 0.
-It should be 1 at least.
+It should be one at least.